 If you look into the problems you hear around the campfire, a significant amount of them may boil down to improper care.
 When you go to the RV dealership, make sure you take an RV inspection checklist with you to look the coach over.
 Keep the checklist on your computer, so you can print out fresh copies each time you go through your maintenance routine.

 The list will make sure you don’t miss anything, allow you to keep a record of everything you’ve done through the years, and help with other matters.
-Years later, if you decide to sell your unit, buyers will want to see your maintenance records so they know what you’ve done and the RV’s overall condition.
+Years later, if you decide to sell your unit, buyers will want to see your maintenance records to know what you’ve done and the RV’s overall condition.
 These records will help you when it comes time to negotiate the selling price.

 Welcome to the RV Lifestyle!